Stephen M. Prignano

 professional liability, media liability, construction defect actions as

 well as banking and lender liability cases.
+In addition to Rhode Island,

-Massachusetts, New York, New Jersey, Nevada, Oklahoma, Rhode Island and
+New York, New Jersey, and Washington State.

-clients in domestic relations matters as well as complex civil litigation.
+relations matters as well as complex civil litigation.
+He has also frequently

-He has also frequently lectured and written articles on trial practice,
+lectured and written articles on trial practice, insurance coverage, bad

-privacy and data protection topics.
+faith liability, electronic discovery, privacy and data protection topics.

-Journal, Andrews Litigation Reporter, Mealey’s Litigation Report,
+Andrews Litigation Reporter, Mealey’s Litigation Report, Intellectual

-Weekly, Compliance Week, and Law 360.
+Island Lawyer’s Weekly, Compliance Week, and Law 360.

 Community Involvement